Skip to content

 Although Pap tests require the use of a speculum to visualize the cervix, a provider may do a speculum exam for other reasons without collecting a sample for a Pap smear.

-These screening tests have significantly reduced the number of people who develop cervix cancer because they allow providers to treat pre-cancerous changes before a cancer can develop.
+These screening tests have significantly reduced the number of people who develop cervical cancer because they allow providers to treat pre-cancerous changes before a cancer can develop.
 It is very important that all women over the age of 21 have regular screening tests for cervical cancer.

 Pap tests and HPV tests only screen for cervical cancer.
 Ovarian cancer is not detected with the Pap test, or the HPV test.